-- 1. The first week of January and Summer Term electives are available for those seeking CEU credit (unless otherwise specified). - 2.
-Courses during the academic year may be taken for CEU credit by special arrangement between the student and the course professor, with the approval of the Academic Dean. - Courses, workshops, and conferences designed especially for CEU may be offered at specially arranged times.
-These usually are not available for academic credit. - To receive CEUs, students must meet the minimum requirement of ten (10) contact hours of participation for each unit of credit - The Seminary will grant a certificate indicating the number of CEU credits earned, following the completion of each course or other educational experience.
+- 1. Summer Term electives are available for those seeking CEU credit (unless otherwise specified). - 2.
+Elective courses during the academic year may be taken for CEU credit. - 3.
+Courses, workshops, and conferences designed especially for CEU may be offered at specially arranged times.
+These usually are not available for academic credit. - 4.
+To receive CEUs, students must meet the minimum requirement of ten (10) contact hours of participation for each unit of credit. - 5.
+The Seminary will grant a certificate indicating the number of CEU credits earned, following the completion of each course or other educational experience.